-Figures 5.1 to 5.10 indicate the alignment and road boundary of the proposed scheme.
+Figures 4.1 to 4.10 in EIS Volume 3 indicate the alignment and road boundary of the proposed scheme.

-Plate 5.1: Existing two lane M7 with wide grass median
+Plate 5.1: Existing two lane M7 with wide grass median.

 The scheme also includes closure of the existing motorway slip roads at Junction 10 (Newhall Interchange) and construction of a new upgraded interchange with the R445 Naas to Newbridge road where it crosses the M7 some 700m south of the existing interchange.
 The new Junction 10 will involve the construction of two new roundabouts on the R445, one either side of the existing motorway overbridge (Ch 6+700).
 These roundabouts will be connected to the motorway with both eastbound and westbound on and off slip roads.
 The roundabout on the east side of the motorway will include the provision of free flow slip roads from the M7 eastbound off slip to the R445 westbound and from the R445 to the M7 eastbound on slip.